 - can’t control when you pee or poo

-- have a high temperature (fever) of 38C or above
+- have a very high temperature or you feel hot and shivery

 - have unexplained weight loss